freeCodeCamp/guide/src/pages/bootstrap/bootstrap-buttons/index.md

 <button type="button" class="btn btn-default">Default</button>

-`.btn-primary` This is bootstrap's primary button.
+`.btn-primary` This is bootstrap's primary button which is by default Blue.

 <button type="button" class="btn btn-primary">Primary</button>

-`.btn-success` This is bootstrap's success button.
+`.btn-success` This is bootstrap's success button, which is Green By default.

 <button type="button" class="btn btn-success">Success</button>

-`.btn-info` This is bootstrap's info button.
+`.btn-info` This is bootstrap's info button, which is blue by default.

 <button type="button" class="btn btn-info">Info</button>

-`.btn-warning` This is bootstrap's warning button.
+`.btn-warning` This is bootstrap's warning button which is OrangeYellow by default.

 <button type="button" class="btn btn-warning">Warning</button>

-`.btn-danger` This is bootstrap's danger button.
+`.btn-danger` This is bootstrap's danger button which is red by default.

 <button type="button" class="btn btn-danger">Danger</button>